TIVWP/tivwp-updater-test/README.md

-# tivwp-updater-test
+# TIVWP Updater Test
-QA for TIVWP Updater
+QA for TIVWP Updater.
+A WordPress plugin.